 We could take Malcolm X’s quote and replace the term Newspaper with Social Media.

-Over time people have become afraid of terms such as working class and socialism, even equating socialism to communism.
+People have become afraid of terms such as working class and socialism, even equating socialism to communism.
 That’s what they want you to believe.

 Many have fallen prey to the old strategic play: DIVIDE AND CONQUER.
 Think about it.
 It’s time for people to realize that they have the power.
 Let us remove these virtual leashes, and take our lives and conscience into our own hands.